You are here

 2023 School Counselor Corps Grant Program

-The purpose of the School Counselor Corps Grant Program (SCCGP) is to provide funds to eligible education providers to increase the availability and implementation of effective school-based counseling to increase the state graduation rate and increase the percentage of students who appropriately prepare for, apply to, and continue into postsecondary education.
-The SCCGP also supports work-based learning awareness education for students at the middle and high school levels, and work-based learning opportunities at the high school level.
+The Request for Applications (RFA) is designed to distribute funds to eligible education providers pursuant to the requirements of the School Counselor Corps Grant Program (SCCGP), C.R.S.
+22-91-101 through 22-91-105.
+The purpose of SCCGP is to increase the availability and implementation of effective school-based counseling to increase the state graduation rate and increase the percentage of students who appropriately prepare for, apply to, and continue into postsecondary education.

 Local Education Providers (LEPs) are eligible to apply for this opportunity.
 An eligible LEP is: